Sports premium Funding

 Detailed information on this academic years grant can be found in the following documents:

-Click here to view the impact of the Primary P.E. and Sports Premium finding for 2022-23.
+Click here to view the action plan for the impact of the Primary P.E. and Sports Premium funding for 2023-24.